 Family law judges in Pennsylvania and New Jersey have the final say in awarding parenting time, and they will issue a ruling if there is significant disagreement between parents.
 However, in both states, judges greatly prefer that parents reach a parenting agreement on their own (with the help of their attorneys, of course).
 If you and your ex-spouse can negotiate an agreement together, you will have much more control over the terms and the outcome of the agreement.
 You will likely also avoid the bitterness and acrimony that can negatively impact children when custody is highly contested.

 To discuss your child custody concerns with an experienced divorce lawyer, call 856-214-8964 or fill out an online contact form.
-The initial consultation is free, and the firm has two convenient office locations in Cherry Hill, New Jersey, and Doylestown, Pennsylvania.
+The firm has two convenient office locations in Cherry Hill, New Jersey, and Doylestown, Pennsylvania.